Fornication: Catholicism

 Catholicism equates premarital sex with fornication and ties it with breaking the sixth commandment ("Thou shalt not commit adultery") in its Catechism:

-In his book, James F. Keenan reports studies by some academics.
-A study by Bernard Hoose states that claims to a continuous teaching by the Church on matters of sexuality, life and death and crime and punishment are "simply not true".
-After examining seven medieval text about homosexuality, Mark Jordan argues that, "far from being consistent, any attempt to make a connection among the texts proved impossible".
-He calls the tradition's teaching of the Church "incoherent".
-Karl-Wilhelm Merks considers that tradition itself is "not the truth guarantor of any particular teaching."

-Keenan, however, says that studies of "manualists" such as John T. Noonan Jr. has demonstrated that, "despite claims to the contrary, manualists were co-operators in the necessary historical development of the moral tradition."
-The manualists upheld manuals of moral theology that delineated "precepts (or norms, or rules of conduct) regarding the morality of a wide range of action".
-Noonan, according to Keenan, has provided a new way of viewing at "areas where the Church not only changed, but shamefully did not".

 The Catholic Church did not pro-actively condemn men for premarital sex until the 12th century.
 The Third Council of Aachen had previously noted that it was almost unheard of for a man to remain a virgin until his wedding but males remained largely immune to punishment whereas females were heavily penalized for sexual misdemeanours.
 Despite the Church's disapproval of nonmarital sex, fornication continued to be commonplace in the early medieval period.

 In the 12th century, the Paris-based "Reform Church" movement was a Catholic faction that attempted to refocus society's moral compass with a particular emphasis on sex and marriage.
 The movement sent priests to Wales where it was, up until that time, the norm for Christians to live together prior to marriage.

 Up until this period, marriage was considered a private contract between two people.
 They would make a pledge to each other and, from that moment on, they were considered married.
 This pledge could take place anywhere; it did not have to occur in a church and neither the church nor the state were involved.
 It was during the twelfth century that the Catholic Church took control of the process of marriage.
 From that point on, to be legally recognised, a marriage had to take place in a church with a formal service conducted by a priest.
 Hence all marriage and sexual activity now came under the control of the Church.

 At the time of the Reformation, the Catholic Church "officially advocated celibacy for the religious, and prohibited marriage, but allowed fornication and concubinage".
 For instance, in 1527 all but 10 out of 200 Catholic clergymen in Thuringia were living with women outside marriage.